Skip advert

 Best cheap supercars

-We've all trawled the internet looking at cheap supercars at some point, to save you the trouble here are some performance bargains
+We've all trawled the internet looking at cheap supercars at some point.
+To save you the trouble, here are some performance bargains

 ‘Cheap supercar’ sounds like something of a misnomer, but depreciation and a surprisingly cluttered marketplace for such vehicles mean it really is possible to pick up a thoroughbred for a fraction of its original price.

 We’re not talking about buying some rotting, geriatric mid-engined motor from decades ago that’d now be out-dragged by a mid-spec Vauxhall Astra.
 The cars we’ve picked here are from the last 20 years, and some only went out of production very recently.
-A number are in a great ‘sweep spot’ for supercars - old enough to use the kind of large, naturally-aspirated engines that are now going extinct, but new enough to still have sharp dynamics and a decent helping of tech.
+A number are in a great ‘sweet spot’ for supercars – old enough to use the kind of large, naturally-aspirated engines that are now going extinct, but new enough to still have sharp dynamics and a decent helping of tech.

 Advertisement - Article continues below